SOAS Research Online Deposit Guide

 Who can add research material to the repository?

-SOAS staff members may submit material to the online repository.
+Staff members of the School of Oriental and African Studies may submit material to the online repository.
 Users will be authenticated by the SOAS directory so you will need a SOAS ID to be able to add materials.
 All staff should add details of their research publications to the repository.
 In addition staff are encouraged to submit any associated full text papers, articles etc.

 What material is acceptable?